bbauska/Anti-Project2025/anti.md

 ✔ Explicitly states that discrimination on the basis of sexual orientation, gender identity, and transgender status should be legal.
 ✔ Recommended not providing accommodations or benefits for employees that have an abortion.

-49
 ✔ Recommended gutting NLRB and EEOC by: firing their general counsels on Day One, reorienting their enforcement priorities, and raising the revenue threshold at which NLRB would have jurisdiction over a business.
 ✔ Recommended waiving DOL’s hazard-order regulations to allow teenagers to work “inherently dangerous jobs” in “dangerous fields.”
-✔ Pushed anti-union policies including: o
-Discarding “card check” as the basis of union recognition. o
-Allowing Office of Labor-Management Standards to investigate unions without a formal complaint. o
-Eliminating the contract bar rule so it is easier to decertify a union.
+✔ Pushed anti-union policies including: o Discarding “card check” as the basis of union recognition. o Allowing Office of Labor-Management Standards to investigate unions without a formal complaint. o Eliminating the contract bar rule so it is easier to decertify a union.
 ✔ Recommended immediately capping and then phasing down the H-2A visa program.
 ✔ Questions whether public sector unions are necessary or legal.
 ✔ Recommends creating “Employee Involvement Organizations” that are controlled by company management primarily to dilute union membership and establish an “alternative” to labor unions as “cooperatives” without any real power for workers.

-Spending Cuts
+<h3>Spending Cuts</h3>
-Project 2025 called for budget cuts on the low end of the historical average, $10.9 billion for DOL as an example.
+<p>Project 2025 called for budget cuts on the low end of the historical average, $10.9 billion for DOL
+as an example.
 “Reduce the agencies’ budgets to the low end of the historical average.
 The Trump Administration’s FY 2020 request, $10.9 billion, would provide a workable target for spending reductions for DOL, for example.
 Spending reductions should occur primarily in the Employment and Training Administration (ETA).
 Focus health and safety inspections on egregious offenders, as other inspections are often abused and usurp state and local government prerogatives.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Politicize the Department
+<h3>Politicize the Department</h3>
-Project 2025 said the next president should “maximize hiring of political appointees” at DOL.
+<p>Project 2025 said the next president should “maximize hiring of political appointees” at DOL.
 “Maximize hiring of political appointees.
 At its best, the Trump Administration Department of Labor worked with up to 150 political appointees.
 That is still a tiny percentage of the department.
 The number of political appointees should be maximized in order to improve the political accountability of the department.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 called for the implementation of a hiring freeze at DOL for career officials.
-“Implement a hiring freeze for career officials.
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called for the implementation of a hiring freeze at DOL for career officials.
+“Implement
+a hiring freeze for career officials.
 A hiring freeze imposes financial discipline on agencies’ personnel costs and reduces agency bloat.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Ban Diversity Initiatives
+<h3>Ban Diversity Initiatives</h3>
-Project 2025 argued in favor of eliminating all DEI initiatives.
-“Reverse the DEI Revolution in Labor Policy.
+<p>Project 2025 argued in favor of eliminating all DEI initiatives.
+“Reverse the DEI Revolution in Labor
+Policy.
 Under the Obama and Biden Administrations, labor policy was yet another target of the Diversity, Equity, and Inclusion (DEI) revolution.
 Under this managerialist left-wing race and gender ideology, every aspect of labor policy became a vehicle with which to advance race, sex, and other classifications and discriminate against conservative and religious viewpoints on these subjects and others, including pro-life views.
 The next Administration should eliminate every one of these wrongful and burdensome ideological projects.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-50
-Project 2025 recommends eliminating CRT trainings and racial classifications.
-“Eliminate Racial Classifications and Critical Race Theory Trainings.
+<p>Project 2025 recommends eliminating CRT trainings and racial classifications.
+“Eliminate Racial
+Classifications and Critical Race Theory Trainings.
 The Biden Administration has pushed ‘racial equity’ in every area of our national life, including in employment, and has condoned the use of racial classifications and racial preferences under the guise of DEI and critical race theory, which categorizes individuals as oppressors and victims based on race.
 Nondiscrimination and equality are the law; DEI is not.
 Title VII flatly prohibits discrimination in employment on the basis of race, color, and national origin.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Enable Discrimination
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<h3>Enable Discrimination</h3>
-Project 2025 recommends eliminating EEO-1 data collection since the demographic data could be used to allege racial discrimination.
+<p>Project 2025 recommends eliminating EEO-1 data collection since the demographic data could be
+used to allege racial discrimination.
 “Eliminate EEO-1 data collection.
 The Equal Employment Opportunity Commission collects EEO-1 data on employment statistics based on race/ ethnicity, which data can then be used to support a charge of discrimination under a disparate impact theory.
 This could